 The act allows anyone who is over 21 years of age to legally have an ounce of marijuana.
 A 16% tax levied on its sale will fund health programs, highways, roads, community colleges, and public safety.

 The Opportunity Size

-With 7.2 million residents and the 14th most populous state, Arizona is anticipated to be one of the country’s largest cannabis opportunities.
+With 7.2 million residents and being the 14th most populous state, Arizona is anticipated to be one of the country’s largest cannabis opportunities.
 Currently, with projections between $770 million to $910 million for 2020, with recreational cannabis, the market will continue to grow.
-Smart and Safe Arizona projects $300 million in tax revenue from recreational legalizing prop 207.
+Smart and Safe Arizona projects $300 million in tax revenue from recreational legalizing Prop 207.

 Information about restrictions for local towns/cities or counties

 It is important to understand that Arizona’s localities have control as to whether they will allow dispensaries and fully accept recreational legalization measures.
 For example, in October, the Arizona towns of Sahuarita, Payson, and Gilbert banned aspects of marijuana legalization prior to the November 3rd elections.

 In Payson, their ordinance, which passed on October 22nd, 2020, allowed its current medical marijuana stores to sell recreational; however, new recreational businesses will need to go through a special review process.

 In the small town of Sahuarita, recreational-only dispensaries are banned and further restricts “use, sale, cultivation, manufacture, production or distribution of marijuana or marijuana products” on property controlled by the town.

 Gilbert has strictest local rules, including an outright ban on recreational cannabis dispensaries and cannabis testing facilities.
 Their ordinance also placed restrictions on property owned or operated by the town, distribution, storage, sale, and use of recreational marijuana.
 To get some insight into why, Gilbert has a large population of Mormons that tend to be against any drug they deem non-medical.